-We are publishing regularly updated information and advice about Council services in relation to coronavirus and have a range of contingency plans if national circumstances become more challenging in the weeks to come.
+We are publishing regularly updated information and advice about Council services in relation to coronavirus and have a range of contingency plans if national circumstances become more challenging.

-The Hampshire and the Isle of Wight Local Resilience Forum (HIOW LRF) has declared the Coronavirus outbreak a major incident.
+The Hampshire and the Isle of Wight Local Resilience Forum (HIOW LRF) is the regional response organisation for the Coronavirus outbreak.
 Read more

 Receive an email every Friday with a round up of information relating to coronavirus.

 Allotments across the Borough will remain open, however, please ensure that social distancing measures are followed (remaining at least two metres apart from others).
 We will keep allotments under review to ensure that visitor numbers don’t exceed a safe number to maintain social distancing.